pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 * tidb
 * global_variables

-The remaining system tables will be limited to read-only operations.
+The remaining system tables will be limited to read-only operations and can not create new tables.

 ### Metrics Schema